Combining contextuality and causality: a game semantics approach: The sheaf property for the strategy presheaf

 Consider the cover consisting of $U_1 \defeq \{ x,z\}$ and $U_2 \defeq \{ y,z \}$, and take strategies

 Note that $\sg_1$ and $\sg_2$ are compatible since they both restrict to the empty strategy over $U_1 \cap U_2 = \{ z \}$, as the measurement $z$ is not enabled.
 Similarly, $\sg_1$ and $\sg_2$ are both total, since $z$ is not accessible from any history over $U_1$ or $U_2$.
-However, $\sg_1 \cup \sg_2$ is not total, since $z$ is accessible but has no assigned outcome. \end{example}
+However, $\sg_1 \cup \sg_2$ is not total, since $y$ is accessible from $\{ (x,0) \}$ and $x$ is accessible from $\{ (y,0) \}$.
+There is a unique choice of outcomes that can be assigned to these variables leading to restrictions to $\sg_1$ and $\sg_2$ as required for a gluing.
+Both lead to the history $\{ (x,0), (y,0) \}$.
+However, $z$ is now accessible from this history, and there are no constraints on the value assigned to it, so we lose uniqueness. \end{example}

 This example is rather pathological, as it hinges on the inaccessibility of $z$ in the cover, leading to the following question.